 The survey indicates that there is only a broad understanding of the term longevity clinic.
 The absence of standardized regulations and guidelines has led to the widespread use of the term ,longevity clinic,' sometimes by centers prioritizing preventive or aesthetic medicine over the application of longevity science to enhance healthspan.
-The field urgently needs to regulate the terminology to avoid being discredited by the conventional medical field.

 Despite the ambiguity, most medical longevity clinics follow a similar client journey model.
 Initial comprehensive health assessments are commonplace, encompassing medical history reviews, evaluations of physical, emotional, and psychological health, along with assessments of hallmarks of aging and biological age tests.
 Many clinics boast proprietary assessment programs; for instance, "Fountain Life" offers its ,150GB Upload' program, integrating imaging, genetics, and blood diagnostics.
-Similarly, the European "Longevity Center" provides the ,Longevity Health Check-up,' incorporating epigenetic testing, mitochondrial assessments, blood marker analysis, and multiple biological age measurements, among other diagnostics.
+Similarly, the European "Longevity Center" provides the Longevity Health Check-up, incorporating epigenetic testing, mitochondrial assessments, blood marker analysis, and multiple biological age measurements, among other diagnostics.